APB I2C SLAVE

 0x0

-Represent number of spaces left in FIFO
+Represent number of spaces left in APB TO I2C FIFO in flags format.

 FIFO_APB_TO_I2C_READ_FLAGS